France : Safety by City

 SCAMS RISK : MEDIUM

-As in any touristic place, common scams are used to obtain money from tourists, so be aware of fake petitions, card trick and gold ring trick.
+As in any touristic place, common scams are used to obtain money from tourists, so be aware of fake petitions, card trick, and gold ring trick.
 Be careful if people dressed in specific clothing advertise for charities.
-They will give you information documents which encourage you to donate. .
+They will give you information documents that encourage you to donate.
 Never give money directly to someone on the street, who claims to be working for charity.
 Homeless people sell newspapers which help them make some money.

 WOMEN TRAVELERS RISK : LOW

 Women travelers can feel free in France since it is one of the most well-touristed destinations on the planet.
 It is a country where women traveling solo will not have any trouble getting around.
 However, general precautions need to be applied when traveling everywhere.

 Lyon is a UNESCO World Heritage Site that has 2,000 years of history that can be read from its narrow streets and medieval and Renaissance houses in Vieux Lyon and Roman amphitheaters.

 Lyon is famous for its first-class shopping, antique markets, theatre and music festivals, and museums.

 However, the areas that attract a large number of tourists are the areas full of pickpockets and scammers.

 So, if you are already in the city just remain watchful of your possessions and people around you, and try to enjoy the city’s beauty without worrying too much about your safety.

 - Visas - When you come to France as a tourist, Visas are not required, but only if you stay less than 90 days.
 The EU nationals can stay for both pleasures and work in the country as long as they want.
 If you have some unclear issues about the entry requirements, you can contact the embassy, high commission or consulate.
 Your passport should be valid during your stay.